 Wolves & Coyotes

-Choose one of the following to learn more about wolves and coyotes:
+Choose one of the following topics to learn more about wolves and coyotes:

 Wolves and coyotes are generally not a threat to humans.
 Wolves are secretive, usually once a wolf has detected a human it will run away without the person even knowing it was there.